Gummibär & Friends: The Gummy Bear Show

 Gummibär & Friends: The Gummy Bear Show is an animated web series based on the Gummibär character and virtual band.
-Produced by Toonz Media Group and Gummybear International, and directed by Valeriya Kucherenko, the series premiered on YouTube on June 24, 2016 before being exported across the world on April 1, 2020.
+Produced by Toonz Animation India and Gummybear International, and directed by Valeriya Kucherenko, the series premiered on YouTube on June 24, 2016 before being exported across the world on April 1, 2020.

 Premise

-The Gummy Bear Show follows a green anthropomorphic male gummy bear named Gummibär (nicknamed Gummy).
-He lives with his two friends (who are returning characters from The Yummy Gummy Search for Santa): Harry, a male chameleon who studies science, and Kala, a female cat who is a master of martial arts.
+The series centers on a green gummy bear named Gummibär (nicknamed Gummy) who lives with his two friends (who are returning characters from The Yummy Gummy Search for Santa): Harry, a green chameleon who studies science, and Kala, a blue cat who is a master of martial arts.
 Throughout the series, the three interact with other characters, including Mr. Kronk, Gummy's grouchy rival, and Granny Peters, an elderly scientist who enjoys baking cookies.